Northern Dusky Salamander

 Get more detailed identification and life history information by downloading the chart here.

-You can learn more about this species and see some video footage by checking out this clip from our Rattlers, Peepers & Snappers DVD.
+You can learn more about this species and see some video footage by checking out this clip from our Rattlers, Peepers & Snappers DVD or our video on stream salamanders in the Green Mountains.

 Range/Habitat